sophiewo/sophieworsnop.com/README.md

 # Tech

-This project is built using React via the `create-react-app`. bundled with `npm`
+This project is built using React via the `create-react-app`, bundled with `npm` and deployed through netflify and `npm build`

 ## Current features:
 - Landing Page with links to social platforms